Oct 3, 2024

 How to Improve:

-This project management system has grown exponentially over the years, with more than 2.5 million accounts currently signed up.
+This project management system has grown exponentially over the years, with more than 75,000 organizations around the world.

 Why their Homepage Works

-• An image that resonates.
-All too often, companies use stock photography or images that barely have anything to do with the product or audience -- but Basecamp gets it perfectly.
-They capitalize on the ever-so-often feeling of being overwhelmed when managing projects.
+- All too often, companies use stock photography or images that barely have anything to do with the product or audience — but Basecamp gets it perfectly.
+They capitalize on the ever-so-relatable feeling of being overwhelmed when managing projects.

-• The free offer explains benefits in signing up.
-The simple checkmarks beneath the call -to-action “Try Basecamp for FREE” answer the unwritten question of why, enticing users to sign up.
+- The free offer explains benefits in signing up.
+The simple call-to-action “Try it for free, enjoy work more” answer the unwritten question of why, enticing users to sign up.

 How to Improve: